Mozuffer/terraform_aws_eks_easy_way/README.md

-## The easy way to spin up Kuberntes cluster on AWS
+## The easy way to spin up Kubernetes cluster on AWS